Darksearch/Torfka/README.md

 # Torfka
-Torfka allows you to scrape the Dark Web using Tor, then publish to a local Kafka thread.
+Torfka allows you to scrape the Dark Web using Tor, then publish to a Kafka thread.

-##Requirements
+##Dependencies
 - Apache Zookeeper
 - Apache Kafka
 - Tor